DerGuru/The-Resonant/New Chapters/01 - Part1/P1-01_Resonance.md

 ﻿## Part 1 - Lost and Found | Ch.
-01 - " I really need to go to bed"
+01 -  I really need to go to bed

 Jason Fischer stared at the cracked ceramic mug on his desk and wondered, not for the first time, if his life had always been this small.